Frequencies (album): Critical reception

-In 2006, Frequencies was named by The Observer as one of the "50 albums that changed music".
+In 2006, Frequencies was listed by The Observer as one of the "50 albums that changed music".

-In 2012, Fact placed Frequencies at number 47 on its list of the "100 Best Albums of the 1990s".
-In a 2013 article for Fact, critic Simon Reynolds named it as "one of electronic dance music’s All Time Top 5 Albums".
+In 2012, Fact placed Frequencies at number 47 on its list of the 100 best albums of the 1990s.
+In a 2013 article for Fact, critic Simon Reynolds called Frequencies "one of electronic dance music's All Time Top 5 Albums".

-In 2015, NME placed it at number 47 on its list of "100 Lost Albums You Need to Know".
-Mixmag included the album in its 2018 list of the 50 most influential dance music albums of all time.
+Mixmag included Frequencies in its 2018 list of the 50 most influential dance music albums of all time.

-Legacy
+Legacy and influence

 In 2009, the Warp20 (Recreated) compilation featured covers of "LFO" and "What Is House?
 (LFO Remix)" by Luke Vibert and Autechre, respectively.

+Friendly Fires selected Frequencies for inclusion in a 2015 NME list of "cult classic" albums compiled by musicians and NME writers.

+In 2021, Squarepusher said that hearing the track "LFO" was instrumental in him becoming more interested in electronic music, as he was struck by the track's futurist sound and use of bass.